-Taking a large user story and splitting its scope into multiple releasable pieces must be an intention.
-If your user story doesn’t make sense from a customer point of view and doesn’t clearly communicate the goal it has to achieve, you better don’t start it.
-It will only pile up into the rest of the work in progress and it will get stuck into the workflow.
+There must be a clear, sensible intention justifying you taking a large user story and splitting its scope into multiple releasable pieces.
+If your user story doesn’t make sense from a customer’s point of view and doesn’t clearly communicate the goal it has to achieve, you had better not start it.
+It will only pile up into the rest of the work in progress and get stuck into the workflow.
 Instead, analyze it properly and extract the potentially shippable part out of it.

-The most effective approach to do that is to fill the gap between your customers and your delivery team.
-You should work with your client to clearly specify the what and why and everyone in the team should understand it.
+The most effective approach that you can take is filling the gap between your customers and your delivery team.
+You should work with your client to clearly specify what and why and everyone in the team should understand these factors.
 It is the team that figures out the how part.
-Bring the expertise of everyone to brainstorm and come up with the most feasible option that solves your customer’s problem.
+Bring everyone’s expertise together to brainstorm and come up with the most feasible option to solve your customer’s problem.

-You still define your new stories in terms of value and the items are still potentially shippable without artificially introducing dependencies in your system.
+This way, you can still define your new stories in terms of value and the items are still potentially shippable, without artificially introducing dependencies in your system.

 The Difference Between Effort Time and Delivery Time

-You’re probably wondering how you would make future predictions without slicing your stories into items with the same size.
+You’re probably wondering how you can make future predictions without slicing your stories into items of the same size.
 The answer is simple – making accurate delivery forecasts has nothing to do with the size of your items.